 The decorative objects (balls, garlands, wall decorations…) sold in French shops are mainly made in Yiwu in China (while Chinese people do not even celebrate Christmas!).
-To learn more, about the magic of Christmas made in China, I invite you to watch that report.
-Beyond the significant carbon impact linked to transport from China to France, there are toxic paintings whose manufacture pollutes and from which organic compounds subsequently emanate.
+Beyond the significant carbon impact linked to the transport from China to France, there are toxic paints whose manufacture pollutes and from which organic compounds subsequently emanate.
 Or how to turn your home into a toxic bouquet of indoor air pollution for your holiday season!

 You can opt for homemade nature garlands for an authentic and ecological decoration.
 A walk in the forest will allow you to find something to make pretty little decorations.

 There is a plethora of second-hand Christmas decorations on Leboncoin, Facebook Marketplace, and resourceries.
 If you do not find what you are looking for in this condition, you can find the materials you need to make your decorative do-it-yourself projects.

 And French craftsmanship!

 With Aurélie de Greenmoods, we decided to talk to you about Christmas decoration for two by splitting up the topics rather than offering redundant articles.
 I invite you to discover his article “Eco-responsible Christmas decoration, is it possible?” as well as the article dedicated to table decoration and small decorative objects for an eco-responsible Christmas.